brbarnett/brbarnett.github.io/_posts/2019-2-20-why-isnt-azure-app-service-deploy-copying-files-to-my-web-apps-wwwroot.md

 - Creates a `/data/SitePackages/packagename.txt` file whose contents point to the deployed zip filename.
 - Sets a new Application Setting to the app of `WEBSITE_RUN_FROM_PACKAGE=1`.

 The effect of the `WEBSITE_RUN_FROM_PACKAGE` setting is that the `/site/wwwroot/` directory now vitually points to the deployed zip file, not to the actual underlying file system.
 Try it: download the package zip from `/data/SitePackages/` and compare contents with `/site/wwwroot/` in Kudu.
-If you extract FTP credentials from the web deploy and access `/site/wwwroot/`, there is a completely different site of files.
+If you extract FTP credentials from the publish profile and access `/site/wwwroot/`, there is a completely different site of files.
 Here's what I'm seeing from a fresh .NET Core MVC deployment:

 ### Kudu
 ![_config.yml]({{ site.baseurl }}/images/2019-2-20-why-isnt-azure-app-service-deploy-copying-files-to-my-web-apps-wwwroot/kudu-contents.jpg)